These homemade peanut butter dog treats are full of wholesome ingredients. They’re super easy to make and your dog will love you for making them!

 - 1 cup low sodium chicken broth

-- Preheat oven to 375 degrees.
-Line a baking sheet with parchment paper or spray with cooking spray and set aside.
+- Preheat oven to 375 degrees F. Line a baking sheet with parchment paper or spray with cooking spray and set aside.

 - In a large bowl mix together the whole wheat flour, oats, and baking powder.
 Add in the chicken stock, peanut butter, and egg white and mix until fully combined.

-- Using a rolling pin, roll out the dough to about ½" thick.
-Using cookie cutters (I used a bone and heart shaped cookie cutter) cut out pieces of dough and place them on the cookie sheet.
+- Using a rolling pin, roll out the dough to about 1/2" thick.
+Using cookie cutters (I used a bone and a heart-shaped cookie cutter), cut out pieces of dough and place them on the cookie sheet.